 She was fearless and able to learn and do whatever our family needed, from carpentery to masonry, clothes designer, seamstress, cook, architect, financial manager, mother, wife and pianist (of course).

 Arne Myggen (Hansen)

 Father, journalist & photographer.

-t– later he became the most popular radio personality in Denmark ever.
+A successful newspaper columnist he also became the most popular radio personality ever in Denmark.

 He published about 12 books, wrote plays, skits and comedies for all the major Danish stars while working for the newspapers, radio and television for most of his life.

 He and my mother never had an argument, they were a perfect marriage of humor, sensibility, taste of adventure and love, and complimented each other in what each could do for each other and our family.

 Naturally, I was keen to follow his footsteps and adopted soon the serious look of concentration.